 It leaves the cluster.

 It does not pass an active healthcheck configured per cluster.
-Endpoint could further re-enter slow start, if it passes an active healthcheck and its creation time is within slow start window.
+Endpoint could re-enter slow start, if it passes an active healthcheck.

 - It is not recommended enabling slow start mode in low traffic or high number of endpoints scenarios, potential drawbacks would be:

 Endpoint starvation, where endpoint has low probability to receive a request either due to low traffic or high number of total endpoints.

 Spurious (non-gradual) increase of traffic per endpoint, whenever a starving endpoint receives a request and sufficient time has passed within slow start window, its load balancing weight will increase non linearly due to time factor.

 Below is an example of how result load balancing weight would look like for endpoints in same priority with Round Robin Loadbalancer type, slow start window of 60 seconds, no active healthcheck and 1.0 aggression.
 Once endpoints E1 and E2 exit slow start mode, their load balancing weight remains constant: